Business Design IoT Sensor Kit

 Define how the sensor data shall be sent.
 Is a Wifi network available?
 Or will you need to use a cell phone network to send the data?
 In the special case of an autark measure-and-response setup it might not be necessary to send data at all.
 In this case data processing is done within the microcontroller in-situ.

-Data needs to be stored somewhere if it is to be reviewed.
-Storing could be done on a remote server or on a local drive.
+Usually data needs to be stored somewhere if it is to be reviewed.
+Storing could be done on the sensor unit itself or remotely on a server.
 Which one to choose depends on the use case, the amount of data and the availability of networks.